bitsy-lang/bitsy/docs/source/modules.rst

 This module is marked `pub` and is thus public.
 It is guaranteed not to be optimized away, and it may be imported from other packages.

-This module has two terminals, an incoming terminals `in` and and outgoing terminals `out`.
+This module has two pins, an incoming pins `in` and and outgoing pins `out`.
 Both carry a value of shape `Bit` (a byte) to and from the module.

 This module contains one subcomponent: a `reg` (register) named `queue`.